Pull to refresh

 Leading congressional oversight of Salt Typhoon campaign

-Salt Typhoon, a hacking group tied to China's Ministry of State Security, spent years quietly burrowing into American telecommunications networks — AT&T, Verizon, and at least seven others — accessing the systems that carry out court-authorized wiretaps.
-Now it has reached the Federal Bureau of Investigation (FBI) itself.
-On April 1, 2026, the FBI classified a breach of its Digital Collection System Network, the internal platform managing surveillance operations under the Foreign Intelligence Surveillance Act (FISA), as a 'major incident' — the most serious cybersecurity designation available under federal law.
-It is the first time the bureau has made that determination about its own systems since at least 2020.
+Salt Typhoon, a hacking group tied to China's Ministry of State Security, spent years quietly burrowing into American telecommunications networks (AT&T, Verizon, and at least seven others) to access court-authorized wiretap systems.
+Now it has reached the FBI itself.
+On April 1, 2026, the FBI classified a breach of its Digital Collection System Network as a 'major incident' — the most serious cybersecurity designation available under federal law.

 Internet concentration risk